Coxens History, Family Crest & Coats of Arms

 Early Origins of the Coxens family

-The surname Coxens was first found in Yorkshire
+The surname Coxens was first found in the West Riding of Yorkshire where they were originally from Settle.

 Early History of the Coxens family